 We here at St. Patricks’ N.S.
 Glencullen have been working towards our Active Schools Flag since last school year.
-We began the process on 03/10/2016 and have implemented a number of new initiatives within the school since then.We regard participation in sport and getting active as highly valuable.
+We have implemented a number of new initiatives within the school since then.We regard participation in sport and getting active as highly valuable.
 It not only promotes physical development and well-being, but also helps each student’s social integration whilst developing qualities of endurance, reliability, co-operation and leadership.

 In order to be awarded our Active School flag we are aiming to ensure that we:

 - Adhere to DES Guidelines regarding PE timetable provision for all students.

 - Teach a broad and balanced PE curriculum.